syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### leftTaskLabelMapping `string`
 {:#members:lefttasklabelmapping}

-Specifies the data source field name to be displayed left of taskbar
+Specifies the data source field name to be displayed as left task label

 #### Default Value:
 {:.param}